 - Often, how the original carbon footprint you are seeking to offset was measured is open to criticism.
 Without the correct Carbon Auditing procedures in place, many businesses simply measure energy consumption and maybe business travel, then seek to call that their entire carbon footprint.
 When in fact, they may still have many times that volume of emissions in other of emission sources such as supply chain or distribution.

 - Very often the quality and/or validity of the offsets you purchase may come into question.
 Many offset projects do not have the same level of accounting standards and verification credentials.
 So you need to be selective of the projects you purchase offset from.

-- The final area of debate centers on the type of offsets used with lots of varying opinions on the merits or otherwise of nature-based solutions versus technology solutions.
+- The final area of the debate centers on the type of offsets used with lots of varying opinions on the merits or otherwise of nature-based solutions versus technology solutions.
 The main argument is around the length of time carbon emissions that have been captured are held for.
-Are they just in a temporary “reservoir” that will release again in the future (for example if the forest burns down) or have they be captured for the long term in a “sink”.
+Are they just in a temporary “reservoir” that will release again in the future (for example if the forest burns down) or have they been captured for the long term in a “sink”.